 Extermination of this ransomware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-Methods to restore Cerber-encrypted files with random extensions
+Methods to restore files encrypted by Cerber ransomware

 Workaround 1: Use file recovery software

-It’s important to know that Cerber Ransomware creates copies of your files and encrypts them.
+It’s important to know that the Cerber ransomware creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
-You can utilize tools like Data Recovery Pro for this purpose.
+You can utilize tools like Stellar Data Recovery for this purpose.
 The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.